 Without exception, every person in attendance responded with something like, “I come because I want to learn how to build a business.”
 They weren’t coming for a Bible study.
 They wanted to learn how to be better entrepreneurs.

-Now, our group is called the “Entrepreneurs’ Mastermind.”
+Now, our group is called the “Entrepreneurs and Inventors Mastermind.”
 Here is the exact agenda we use for each meeting:

 Yes, we pray and discuss something Biblical at each meeting.
 Though, the simple fact of helping people with the “nuts and bolts” of their businesses inside our church building sends a powerful message to our people that God cares about and has the best insight concerning their business aspirations and challenges.